IMPORTANT INFORMATION

 The most important question: should you buy skis?

-Before choosing your skis, ask yourself the real question: should you really buy them?
-Your answer depends directly on how often you ski and your personal situation.
+Before choosing your skis, here’s the main question: should you buy them or choose rental skis?
+Your answer depends on your personal situation and how often you ski.

-If you ski less than 10 days a year if you're in the market for a new car, renting is certainly the best solution.
-It offers you total flexibility:
+If you ski less than 10 days per year, rental is almost certainly the best solution as it offers total flexibility:

-• adapt your equipment to your progress ;
+• Adapt your equipment to your level of progress

-The lower initial cost frees up your budget for other mountain pleasures, such as your 3 Valleys packages.
+The initial lower cost frees up your budget for other holiday expenses and fun in the mountains, such as your 3 Vallées ski pass.

-It is generally considered that the purchase becomes profitable as soon as you exceed 15 days of use per year.
-You benefit from customized equipment, perfectly tuned to your preferences, with amortization over several seasons.
-Please note, however, that regular maintenance (waxing, edge sharpening, repairs) represents an additional cost and hassle.
+It is generally considered that buying skis represents good value when you ski more than 15 days per year.
+You will benefit from personalised equipment, fitted to your requirements, with the overall cost lasting several seasons.
+But don’t forget: regular maintenance (waxing, grinding edges, repairs) represents an extra cost and constraint.

-In Méribel-Mottaret and Les 3 Vallées, take advantage of ski tests organized by local sports brands or stores a unique opportunity to evaluate equipment in real-life conditions.
-The end-of-season sales also reveal bargains on last year's models.
+In Méribel-Mottaret and Les 3 Vallées, why not take the opportunity to try a ski test organised by brands or in local shops: a unique chance to test skis in real conditions.
+End of season sales can also offer great deals on last year’s models.

 Our tip